Hooray- sunshine

 We drove along countless mile of sandy track with the back end twitching so much I wondered why we had bothered getting the off roader.
 A brief conversation with the local driver elicited that he had done this journey every say for the last 7 years- he was obviously bored and just messing around.
 Eventually we started to go up, up some more and then very up to the point where the scenery changed to sky.
 This was Sani Pass- a back road between the two countries and the shitiest posting imaginable for a South African customs officer.

 After hanging around a bit at the Lesotho customs building- a shed of the ubiquitous wriggly tin, we headed to the highest pub in Africa for lunch- road kill chicken curry.
 A leisurely repost and a few beers and we mounted up and went to visit a nearby village of the besotho people.
 They were poor, very poor but we were invited in to one of their huts and told all about how they live.
 Tried some of their bread and asked a few questions of the woman.
 They have a pretty rough life, plucked from their own family and village when any Tom, Dick or Nkomo who can give their father 24 sheep takes a shine to her.
 She builds a house has his kids, makes food to sell and all that while he sits in the hills with his mates drinking and smoking weed.
 He nips home every now and then with his flock but that it.
 We took some photos, the men who were there always had their hands out for money wanting tips.
 I obliged- 'always apply your blusher with upward strokes' and ' never plant your begonias before the last frost'.
-I rather crassly pointed out that since all males are crudely circumcised at the age of 18, the guy doing the business was the one getting all the tips.
-Groans all round.

 I have no idea why this is suddenly writing in italics but Ican't stop it.